Release-Candidate/vscode-ocaml-expect-inline/CONTRIBUTING.md

   - search for the inline test runner executables
   - run every one of them with `dune exec` so that the test runners are recompiled if necessary.
-  - use test runner arguments to run and list all tests
+  - use test runner arguments to list all tests
   - parse this output and add, update or remove nodes in the Test Explorer's tree and set the  location of the tests in the source files

 If a user presses the `Refresh Tests` button - see `controller.refreshHandler`: